cockles98/Binary_Search_Tree/README.md

 #### `preorder(self)`, `inorder(self)`, `postorder(self)`

-- Performs pre-order, in-order, and post-order traversals of the Binary Search Tree, respectively.
+- Performs a print in pre-order, in-order, and post-order traversals of the Binary Search Tree, respectively.

 #### `breadth_first_traversal(self)`